Product adoption metrics: 12 key metrics + how to measure them

 Average session duration measures how long users stay active in your product during a single session.
 It helps you gauge user engagement and whether your product experience encourages deeper or more sustained use over time.

 Many SaaS products are built on attention.
-The more they can keep users logged in and using their product, the better they’re doing their jobs.
+The more they can keep users logged in and using their product, the better they are doing their jobs.
 Average session duration measures how well your product engages users and encourages them to come back for longer and longer sessions.

 Consider the goal of your product when evaluating average session duration.
-If you’re trying to save users’ time, a longer session duration might not be a positive indicator.
+If you are trying to save users' time, a longer session duration might not be a positive indicator.
 Instead, set a target session duration and use that to measure success.
+For a task automation tool, shorter sessions with higher task completion rates might be the better signal.

 9. Upsell rate